dvstate/minio/README.md

 1. fully synchronized with the Sia network,
 2. has sufficient rental contract allowances, and
 3. has an unlocked wallet.

 To download and install Sia for your platform, visit [sia.tech](http://sia.tech).

 To purchase inexpensive rental contracts with Sia, you have to possess some Siacoin in your wallet.
 To obtain Siacoin, you will need to purchase some on an exchange such as Bittrex using bitcoin.
 To obtain bitcoin, you'll need to use a service such as Coinbase to buy bitcoin using a bank account or credit card.
 If you need help, there are many friendly people active on [Sia's Slack](http://slackin.sia.tech).

 #### Configuration
 Once you have the Sia Daemon running and synchronized, with rental allowances created, you just need to configure the Minio server to use Sia.
-Configuration is accomplished using environment variables.
+Configuration is accomplished using environment variables, and is only necessary if the default values need to be changed.
 On a linux machine using bash shell, you can easily set environment variables by adding export statements to the "~/.bash_profile" file.
 For example:
 ```
 export MY_ENV_VAR=VALUE
 ```